BCS is a registered apprenticeship assessment organisation

 The interview usually lasts between one to two hours.

-If you have any questions about apprenticeship end-point assessment, our dedicated digital apprenticeship team is happy to help.
+If you have any questions about end-point assessment or need any help or advice, contact our dedicated apprenticeship team.